Ewan had reason to feel smug.

 By the faint light of the screen, he saw the tapering, silvery body curling around like a question mark, its narrow head questing for moisture.

-He was no wuss, but his senses instinctively recoiled as he picked the thing up off his pillow, between finger and thumb.
+He was no wuss, but his senses instinctively recoiled as he picked the thing up between finger and thumb.
 Its fatness dimpled under the pressure, cold and viscous.
 Its fore-parts arched in the clammy air, trying to find purchase.

 As quietly as he could, he crawled to the tent’s entrance, unzipped part of the fly, and flung the creature out.
 How the hell had it got in, anyway?
 He zipped the flap up again, making sure there was no gap at all, and lay down again.
 Neither of them were covered, and the phone’s blueish light showed Kate’s nakedness, her arms and legs flung wide in an attempt to mitigate the heat.
 He watched her for a while, admiring, and then lay on his back….only to see that the stretched canvas that formed the ceiling of the tent was almost completely covered in small grey splotches.